 The Benefits of Engineered Fabric Buildings for Automakers

 Engineered fabric buildings are a viable option for automakers interested in saving construction time for building manufacturing facilities and ensuring a good return on their investment.
-When compared to traditional construction, engineered fabric buildings are more cost-effective and can be assembled and ready to go in a fraction of the time.
+When compared to traditional construction, engineered cloth buildings are more cost-effective and can be assembled and ready to go in a fraction of the time.
 For automakers that are struggling to keep up with the shift towards SUV and light truck production, or investing in manufacturing space for creating new assembly lines for hybrid or electric vehicle production, this efficiency can give them a competitive advantage by allowing them to quickly ramp up production.

 Durable, Long-Lasting Building Solutions for Automobile Manufacturing

 Alaska Structures®️ fabric buildings are unmatched in quality and proven longevity.
 Our custom designed fabric buildings are engineered to meet local or international building codes for safety and durability.
 Our engineered fabric structures have been used in more than 85 countries around the world to support all aspects of vehicle manufacturing by thousands of customers over decades of use.
 Since 1975, more than 65,000 custom designed and engineered fabric structures have been produced and delivered on time, and within budget to meet our customer’s manufacturing facility needs.
-No other fabric building provider comes close to matching the experience or proven success of Alaska Structures.
+No other cloth building provider comes close to matching the experience or proven success of Alaska Structures.

 Once setup Alaska Structures’ fabric buildings are virtually maintenance free.
 Allowing manufacturing facilities to focus on producing high quality automobiles and not on timely and expensive building maintenance that is typical with steel buildings or manufacturing facilities made from conventional building materials.

-The architectural membranes of fabric buildings from Alaska Structures offer a greater abrasion resistance than typical PE- or PVC-based fabric covers from other manufacturers.
-Our membrane systems are engineered and produced using a proprietary blend of materials to create a tensioned fabric that ill not rot, are resistant to mold and mildew, are UV-stabilized to withstand high solar loads, and exceed the fire safety requirement outlined in the California Code of Regulations for membrane structures.
+The architectural membranes of fabric buildings from Alaska Structures offer a greater abrasion resistance than typical PE- or thermoplastic-based cloth covers from other manufacturers.
+Our membrane systems are engineered and produced using a proprietary blend of materials to create a tensioned material that ill not rot, are resistant to mold and mildew, are UV-stabilized to withstand high solar loads, and exceed the fire safety requirement outlined in the California Code of Regulations for membrane structures.
 No matter where in the world your assembly plant is located, an engineered fabric building from Alaska Structures will provide a durable and long-lasting building solution.